nweaver/nweaver.github.io/index.md

 - Port ExpressLRS to the ESP32 datalink chip.
 - Implement RemoteID on the ESP32 datalink chip.
-- Consider a revised design to fix identified bugs, switch to a more advanced IMU chip, support for the CM5 compute module, and other related changes.
+- Consider a revised design to fix identified bugs, switch to a more advanced IMU chip, support for the CM5 compute module, better internal programming paths, and other changes.

 ### Software ToDo List